Tech-Reni/mobile-slides/README.md

 ```bash
 composer require cboden/ratchet
 ```
-2. Run it locally on your PC, and you be good to go
+2. Run it locally on your PC, and you should be good to go